-While the US electric car market continues to grab the headlines it is worth remembering that Norway is by far and away the leading electric car loving country with the highest ratio of electric vehicles per capita.
-Indeed many in the industry refers to Oslo as the capital of the electric vehicle industry and if you take a look at the situation you will see there are a number of reasons why electric vehicles are so popular in the country.
+While the US electric car market continues to grab the headlines, it is worth remembering that Norway is by far and away the leading electric car loving country and has the highest ratio of electric vehicles per capita.
+Indeed, many in the industry refers to Oslo as the capital of the electric vehicle industry and if you take a look at the situation you will see there are a number of reasons why electric vehicles are so popular in the country.

 In many ways it seems that a number of factors have come together to create the perfect storm for electric vehicles in some parts of Scandinavia.
 If we take a look at Norway there are many reasons to be cheerful if you are an electric vehicle retailer.